-My ground beef and sweet potato curry is chock full of Indian spices.
-I call this a curry, but it’s actually more of a dry dish.
-It’s flavorful but I wouldn’t call it spicy.
-I think the sweet potatoes do a wonderful job counteracting the heat so if you like it hot, feel free to add more cayenne to taste.
+This ground beef and sweet potato curry is savory and well-spiced, though not necessarily spicy.
+I think the sweet potatoes do a wonderful job counteracting the heat so if you like it hot, feel free to add more cayenne to this dish.

 It’s still a little unusual for me to write an Indian recipe calling for ground beef.
 It’s funny but until about ten years ago, I didn’t even know Indian beef recipes existed.
-My parents grew up in north India, where you don’t see people eating beef.
+My parents grew up in north India, where you don’t ever see people eating beef.
 During our family trips to India, I had never seen anyone eat beef or talk about eating beef.
 That’s because cows are considered sacred to Hindus and Hinduism is the predominant religion in India.
 I grew up in a Sikh family and so while it was always acceptable for us to eat beef, my mom didn’t cook beef in the house until I started dating Roby (my parents loved him from the start and would even grill steak for him – lol, pretty sure they wanted to make sure he’d marry me).

-Roby, is Catholic and his family is from Kerala, where beef is a staple.
+Roby is Catholic and his family is from Kerala, where beef is a staple.
 I love that he and his family have introduced me to a whole new way of cooking and combining spices.
 If you like Indian food and ground beef, then you’ll love this dish.
-If you don’t like beef, you can substitute this with a different type of ground meat: ground lamb, goat, chicken or turkey will work just fine too 🙂Print
+If you don’t like beef, you can easily substitute this with a different type of ground meat: ground lamb, goat, chicken or turkey will work just fine too 🙂Print

 - 3 tablespoons coconut oil, divided